Reading Central Library has new opening hours from October 15:

 AMOS, Katie.
 Curtain Up – the Story of the Arts in Reading. £2, available from Reading Central Library.
 [February 2018]

-Berkshire Old and New.
-2017.
+Berkshire Old and New, 2018.
 [The journal of the Berkshire Local History Association.
-Contains an article on Philbrick’s tannery, Reading, by Evelyn Williams] £3, available from the Berkshire Record Office, or from David Cliffe at meetings.
-[October 2017]
+Contains an article by Gordon Cox on the Berkshire Musical Festivals, which were held in Reading, 1806-1846] £3, available from David Cliffe at meetings.
+[October 2018]

 CLIFFE, David.
 Picture Palace to Penny Plunge: Reading’s Cinemas.
 Two Rivers Press, for the History of Reading Society, £12.
 Available from the author at meetings of the society, or from Waterstone’s, and W. H. Smith’s.
 [September 2017]